 At a little less than 2 feet, this President Electronics antenna may not feature the longest range, but it can still pick up transmission within a mile or two without any trouble or interference.
 Installing this antenna is also simplified since it comes with a pre-tuned SWR that’s in the range of 1.1/1.

 - Features a total length of just under 20 inches

 - The pre-adjusted SWR is low enough not to require tuning

 - Equipped with a magnetic base for a more secure fit

-- Comes included with a coax cable that’s 12 feet long
+- Comes with a cable that’s 12 feet

 - Can also receive the weather channel